Careers360 Logo

 3. Sometimes the number of electrons around the central atom is more than eight, hence resulting in an expanded octet of the central atom.

-Lattice Enthalpy: The Lattice Enthalpy is an ionic solid is defined as the formation of one mole or change of ionic compound in its gaseous ions which keep all the other things standard.
-We can say that to check the strength of ionic compound lattice enthalpy is used.
+Lattice Enthalpy: The Lattice Enthalpy is an ionic solid is defined as the formation of one mole or change of ionic compound in its gaseous ions which keeps all the other things standard.
+We can say that to check the strength of an ionic compound, lattice enthalpy is used.

 Bond Parameters